 |---|---|

-Workaround: Modeling texts as attributes of Open ODS Views and creating Reporting Calculation Views
+Workaround: Modeling Texts as Attributes of Open ODS Views and Creation of Reporting Calculation Views

-In this chapter, we would like to show you a workaround for these restrictions.
+In this chapter, we would like to present a workaround for these limitations.

 The workaround consists of two components:

-These "text attributes" can then be added to the association as navigation attributes in the composite provider.
+Subsequently, these “text attributes” can be added as navigation attributes in the Composite Provider during association.

-A separate calculation view is created, which contains the respective generated calculation view.
-The generated calculation view must be connected in a projection.
-A separate calculation view is necessary as changes in the generated calculation view would be lost if the composite provider is activated.
-The necessary settings are made in the semantics node of the calculation view.
+A dedicated Calculation View is created, which contains the respective generated Calculation View.
+The generated Calculation View must be connected within a Projection.
+A separate Calculation View is necessary because changes in the generated Calculation View would be lost upon activation of the Composite Provider.
+The required settings are made in the Semantics node of the Calculation View.

-The workaround also allows Open ODS views to be used for HANA-side access.
-Due to the limitations of pure "text" Open ODS views, we recommend modeling the texts additionally as attributes.
+The workaround enables the use of Open ODS Views for HANA-side access as well.
+Due to the limitations of pure “text” Open ODS Views, we recommend additionally modeling texts as attributes.

 |---|---|---|